ashishtele/ashishtele.github.io/_posts/2020-02-08-Cannibalization_Effect_in_optimization.md

     }
   }
 ```
 Once we have combined data, we can select the combination with maximum revenue.
+It gives storewise highest revenue and best combination of products.

 Please let me know your thoughts.